allegroai/clearml-docs/docs/faq.md

 **Can I control what ClearML automatically logs?** <a id="controlling_logging"></a>

 Yes!
-ClearML allows you to control automatic logging for `stdout`, `stderr`, and frameworks when initializing a Task by calling the [`Task.init`](references/sdk/task.md#taskinit) method.
+ClearML lets you control automatic logging for `stdout`, `stderr`, and frameworks when initializing a Task by calling the [`Task.init`](references/sdk/task.md#taskinit) method.

 To control a Task's framework logging, use the `auto_connect_frameworks` parameter.
 Turn off all automatic logging by setting the